-This brochure describes the benefits of Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc., under our contract (CS 1763) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
-If you want more information about us, you can call Member Services Department at 877-KP4-FEDS (877-574-3337) (TTY: 711) or through our website: www.kp.org/feds.
+This brochure describes the benefits of Kaiser Permanente - Mid-Atlantic States under contract (CS 1763) between Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+Member Services may be reached at 877-KP4-FEDS (877-574-3337) (TTY: 711) or through our website: www.kp.org/feds.
 The address for Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. administrative offices is: